Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Enable-AzFrontDoorCustomDomainHttps.md

 Type                             : Microsoft.Network/frontdoors/frontendendpoints
 ```

-Enable HTTPS for a custom domain with FrontdoorName and ResourceGroupName using frontdoor managed certificate.
+Enable HTTPS for a custom domain "frontendpointname1-custom-xyz" that is part of Front Door "frontdoor1" in resource group "resourcegroup1" using Front Door managed certificate.

-### Example 1: Enable HTTPS for a custom domain with FrontdoorName and ResourceGroupName using own certificate in keyvault.
+### Example 2: Enable HTTPS for a custom domain with FrontDoorName and ResourceGroupName using own certificate in Key Vault.
 ```powershell
 PS C:\> Enable-AzFrontDoorCustomDomainHttps -ResourceGroupName "resourcegroup1" -FrontDoorName "frontdoor1" -FrontendEndpointName "frontendpointname1-custom-xyz" -CertificateSource AzureKeyVault -Vault $vaultId -secretName $secretName -SecretVersion $secretVersion